A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: The Picard-Lefschetz formula

 \subsection{The cokernel of monodromy}

 Now let $\mathbb{V}=\mathbb{V}_{\mathcal{O}}$ be an automorphic local system of $\mathcal{O}$-modules, then we can compute the monodromy operator using the following diagram :

-\begin{Def} Let $\Theta$ be the cokernel of $\gamma$ (which depends on the weight, the level and $\ell$), we call it the \emph{component group}. \end{Def} The weight monodromy conjecture predicts that $\gamma$ is an isomorphism after inverting $\ell$, i.e., that $\Theta$ is torsion.
-We call $\Theta$ the component group because it is a direct generalisation of the component group of the Jacobian of the modular curve, in its cohomological incarnation (c.f. \cite{Jarvis}).
-We will show that it is trivial under the assumptions of Theorem \ref{vanishingA}.
+\begin{Def} Let $\Theta$ be the cokernel of $\gamma$ (which depends on the weight, the level and $\ell$), we call it the \emph{component group}. \end{Def} If we invert $\ell$, then $\operatorname{Im} \alpha$ is the top graded piece of the monodromy filtration and $\operatorname{Im} \beta$ is the bottom graded piece.
+The weight monodromy conjecture predicts that $\gamma$ is an isomorphism after inverting $\ell$, i.e., that $\Theta$ is torsion.
+We call $\Theta$ the component group because it is a direct generalisation of the component group of the Jacobian of a modular curve, in its cohomological incarnation (c.f. \cite{Rajaei}).
+We will show that $\Theta=0$ under the assumptions of Theorem \ref{vanishingA}.
 The same proof will show that $\gamma$ is an isomorphism after inverting $\ell$, under the assumption that the weight is sufficiently regular (now using Corollary \ref{rationalvanishing}).
 Showing that $\gamma$ is an isomorphism after inverting $\ell$ in singular weight requires automorphic input.